 Coal platform at the National Energy Museum.
 Ponferrada, León.

-The Ene.National Energy Museum is a centre that teaches about the scientific and cultural side of energy and its influence on society.
-The institution has been given the EU's Europa Nostra award because of the industrial heritage recovery project it has carried out.
+The Ene.Museo, or National Energy Museum is an education centre focusing on the science and culture of energy and its influence on society.
+The institution has been given the EU's Europa Nostra award for its industrial heritage recovery project.

 - Designation: National museum

-- Science and technology
+- Content: Science and technology

 - From Oct 01 to Jun 30

 - From Jul 01 to Sep 30

 Cafe, Guided tours, Left items and cloakroom service